Interacting with JavaScript

 By default, TeaVM copies all arrays in the gap between JavaScript and Java.

-To override this behaviour, use @JSByRef
+To override this behaviour, use @JSByRef annotation on parameters or method.

 For example: